Stage 4: Applying for relief and exemption (applicant)

 Exceptional circumstances relief can be considered where a Section 106 agreement is in place.
 To apply for relief or exemption, you must have assumed liability to pay CIL on the chargeable development and you must apply for relief before development commences.
 Failure to do so will mean that the Council cannot issue relief or exemption.
 Other conditions apply in relation to relief and exemptions.

 Use the links the below to access the forms.

-- Exceptional Circumstances, Social Housing and Charitable Relief
+- Social Housing and Charitable Relief (external link)

-For further inforrmation regarding relief visit the DCLG website.
+For further information regarding relief visit the DCLG website.

 Exceptional Circumstances Relief